CallumMH-dev/Calculator-Challenge/README.md

 The rules and requirements:

 - Create a Calculator ( Terminal or Gui (personal pref.) )

-- Everytime you create the calculator you MUST do something different in the next iteration.
+- Everytime you create the calculator you MUST do something different in the next iteration, this means, for example: if you use a switch statement the next iteration you cannot do that, you also cannot flip flop back and forth (i.e. switch, then if, then switch again) unless it is genuinely doing something different (even if it's just semantic logic).

 - You will hit a wall, this is to be expected.

-- Once you have really really tried to get over this wall and still can't think of any alternative, proceed to next step.
+- Once you have really really tried to get over this wall and still can't think of any alternative solutions, proceed to next step.

 - Begin compiling your code with older compiler version, i.e. instead of c++2x go to c++1x all the way to pre C++98.

 - Refactor your hardstuck iteration so that it is C++98 compatible!

 Whats the point in all this?